 Tooling and learning materials

-IntelliJ IDEA Ultimate supports Kotlin as a first-class citizen and is free for educators and students.
+IntelliJ IDEA supports Kotlin as a first-class citizen and is free for educators and students.
 The variety of teaching open source resources from the community is ever-evolving.

 - 28 countries

 If you are teaching Kotlin and would like to feature your academic institution and course, please reach